Curious about GHK-Cu for hair growth?

 GHK-Cu’s biological actions appear to be health positive, hence its inclusion in a wide variety of cosmetic products such as hair growth serums, creams, lotions, and even dermal patches.

-Researchers cite more than four decades’ worth of research into GHK-Cu, including animal and human studies that show that the peptide is safe and non-toxic [1].
+Researchers cite more than four decades’ worth of research into GHK-Cu, including non-human and human studies that show that the peptide is safe and non-toxic [1].
 All available studies show that topical products containing GHK-Cu are safe and cause no side effects when applied to the skin [3, 10, 19].

 Researchers who opt to administer GHK-Cu via injection should note that most side effects observed, including nausea and redness/pain at injection site, more commonly result from the injections than the peptide itself.